You may already be behind if you haven’t maintained, or already restarted, your recruiting efforts

 - Establish a rebound strategy.
 If you’re still in a hiring freeze, identify what positions will need to be filled first.
 Ensure your new hiring strategy is communicated to your staff so they can solicit candidates for your consideration when the timing is right.

-If you have questions about Today’s ViewPoint, or about how to build your talent strategy in today’s marketplace, please email or call Brooke Lugonjic, Director of Organic Growth at 616.828.0741.
+If you have questions about Today’s ViewPoint, or about how to build your talent pipeline in today’s marketplace using MarshBerry’s talent strategy consulting services, please email or call Brooke Lugonjic, Director of Organic Growth at 616.828.0741.

 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.